Ask a Family Therapist

 Q: Why do family members need treatment if a loved one has an addiction?

 A: This is a frequently asked question.
 In fact, when I contact family members to ask if they’ve considered our Family Care Programs, and I’m often told “They’re the one with the problem, not me!”
 I believe in this case the family member has a point, in that they are not the one with the addiction issue.
-However, that point makes the dangerous assumption that if you “fix” the addict, all the issues in the family will magically disappear.
-Working with families of addicted people, I know this to be categorically false.
+However, that point makes the dangerous assumption that if you “fix” the person who is struggling with substance use, all the issues in the family will magically disappear.
+From my work with families of people who are addicted to substances, I know this to be categorically false.
 Families are a system with dependent relationships.
 When one part of the system does not work, it affects all parts of the system.

-During periods of active addiction, all members of the family develop coping strategies to deal with the the broken promises and the resulting chaos and instability, the addicted person not functioning in their familial role, the emotional manipulation, and even the verbal and physical violence.
+During periods of active addiction, all members of the family develop coping strategies to deal with the the broken promises and the resulting chaos and instability, the person with the addiction not functioning in their familial role, the emotional manipulation, and even the verbal and physical violence.

-When the addicted person recognizes that they have a problem and enters into recovery, their loved ones don’t automatically drop the survival strategies they’ve come to rely on, even though they are maladaptive.
+When the person who is struggling with addiction recognizes that they have a problem and enters into recovery, their loved ones don’t automatically drop the survival strategies they’ve come to rely on, even though they are maladaptive.